ubidots/ubidots-particle/README.md

 ## Send multiple values to Ubidots

 To send a value to Ubidots, go to **Included Libraries** and clic on **UBIDOTS** and select **UbidotsSendValues.cpp**, copy it and paste to MYAPP.ino
-Put your Ubidots token, in **quantityOfVariables** put the quantity of variables that you will send and set the name of yours variables.

 ```c++
 // This example is to save multiple variables to the Ubidots API